Positioning Flights for International Travel

 Phu Quoc vietnam beach

-A positioning flight to another airport allowed me to grab business class seats to Vietnam
+A positioning flight to another airport allowed me to grab business-class seats to Vietnam

 Woman sitting in business class on airplane

-It was totally worth taking a positioning flight to LAX for these amazing Emirates business class seats!
+It was totally worth taking a positioning flight to LAX for these amazing Emirates business-class seats!

 Word of Caution

-One thing I need to add is this: Always give yourself plenty of time between the two flights to make your redemption flight.
-Because your positioning flight and award flight are two separate flights you can’t rely on the airline to help you out if there are any delays and you miss your flight.
+One thing I need to add is this—Always give yourself plenty of time between the two flights to make your redemption flight.
+Because your positioning flight and award flight are two separate flights, you can’t rely on the airline to help you out if there are any delays and you miss your flight.
 They might be willing to help, but don’t count on it!

 Besides giving yourself plenty of time, I recommend traveling with a carry-on.
-The last thing you want to worry about if there are delays is waiting at the baggage claim, rechecking your bag, and going back through security!
+The last thing you want to worry about if there are delays is waiting at baggage claim, rechecking your bag, and going back through security!

-When it comes to flying home I don’t stress as much.
-Your longer flight will be first and then your positioning flight.
-It’s a lot less of a big deal to miss your positioning flight than your long award flight!
+When it comes to flying home, I don’t stress as much.
+Your longer flight will be first, followed by your positioning flight.
+It’s much less of a big deal to miss your positioning flight than your long award flight!

 Bottom Line